 Family plays a large role in everyday life for most Brazilians.
 Great expectation is put on being loyal and committed to the family unit, with help to be given to one’s family members when asked.
 These values often come before one’s self-interests.
 The parent-child relationship is also typically characterised by affection and warmth rather than authority.
 While Brazilians are quiteand interdependent, family members usually give each other encouragement and freedom to pursue their personal interests.

-Family (known as ‘parentela’) often refers to one’s large extended kin group rather than immediate family alone.
-Thus, the Brazilian model of family structure is more encompassing than the concept of aunit.
+Family (known as ‘parentela’) often refers to one’s large extendedgroup rather than alone.
+Thus, the Brazilian model of family structure is more encompassing than the concept of a unit.
 Brazilians tend to interact with their extended family quite often.
 Family members are nearly always willing to help each other in a time of need, and provide a sense of stability and certainty for most people.
-However, support can also come through ritual kinship, known as ‘compadrio’.
+However, support can also come through ritual , known as ‘compadrio’.
 This is when parents choose additional friends and organisations to be a part of their family, such as parent-teacher associations.

 It is common to find three generations living under one roof in a Brazilian home.
 Whilst Brazilian families are traditionally quite large, this is gradually changing with the shift from ato an society.
 One reason why several generations continue to live in the same home in modern society is to reduce living expenses, particularly rental costs.
 Moreover, Brazil has seen widespread migration throughout the mid-20th century.
 The traditional family structure has been affected by the movement of people, with many leaving their homes in impoverished or rural areas for potential employment in urbanised areas in Brazil or abroad.